Carradee/front-end-aides/README.md

 **version: 0.01**
 A master stylesheet project, intended to normalize site appearance across browsers.

+**NEEDS UPDATING.** These are currently helpful starting points.
+I have made updates on my end, but they're not prepped for release yet.

 ### -melkor-reset.css
 This is the reset file.
 Should work fine just with install—but some of the things it overrides or converts to default can cause problems on some setups.
 (Ex. `:focus` is overridden.) *This includes setup for printed pages.*